Maronite Church: History

+Origin

 Maron, a fourth-century monk and a contemporary and friend of John Chrysostom, left Antioch for the Orontes River in modern-day Syria to lead an ascetic life, following the traditions of Anthony the Great of the Desert and of Pachomius.
 Many of his followers also lived a monastic lifestyle.
-Maron is considered the founder of the spiritual and monastic movement that evolved into what is now the Maronite Church.
+According to the tradition of the Maronite Church, Maron is considered the founder of the spiritual and monastic movement that evolved into what is now the Maronite Church.
 Maronite Christianity has had a profound influence on what is now Lebanon, and to a lesser degree Syria, Jordan and Palestine.
 Saint Maron spent his life on a mountain in Syria, generally believed to be "Kefar-Nabo" on the mountain of Ol-Yambos in the Taurus Mountains, contemporary Turkey, becoming the cradle of the Maronite movement established in the Monastery of Saint Maron.

-Following Maron's death in 410 AD, his disciples built Beth-Maron monastery at Apamea (present day Qalaat al-Madiq).
+Following Maron's death in 410 AD, his disciples built the Beth-Maron monastery at Apamea (present day Qalaat al-Madiq).
 This formed the nucleus of the Maronite Church.
 In 452, after the Council of Chalcedon, the monastery was expanded by the Byzantine emperor Marcian.

 The Maronite movement reached Lebanon when St. Maron's first disciple, Abraham of Cyrrhus, who was called the "Apostle of Lebanon", set out to convert the non-Christians by introducing them to St. Maron.

 The Maronites subscribed to the beliefs of the Council of Chalcedon in 451.
-Monophysites of Antioch slew 350 monks and burned the monastery, although Justinian I later restored the walls.
+Conflicts between Chalcedonian Maronites and Monophysites could become violent.
+A 517 letter from Chalcedonian Maronites to Pope Hormisdas said Monophysites killed 350 Maronite monks and burned the Monastery of Saint Simeon Stylites in an act of sectarian violence among Christians.
+Later, Justinian I restored the community.
 Correspondence concerning the event brought the Maronites papal and orthodox recognition, indicated by a letter from Pope Hormisdas (514–523) dated 10 February 518.
 Representatives from Beth-Maron participated in the Constantinople synods of 536 and 553.